Matt Painter: Personal life

 Painter has been married to his wife Sherry since October 2018.
-He has three children: Maggie, Brayden and Wyatt Painter.
+He has three children and two step children: Maggie, Brayden, Wyatt Painter, Connor Plevin and Abigail Plevin.
 Matt Painter is not related to former Purdue quarterback Curtis Painter.

 In 1994, Painter had a brief role in the Nick Nolte film Blue Chips, playing for the fictitious "Coast" squad.

-On 7 May 2009, he served as the honorary starter and waved the green flag for the starting round of qualifying at the Indianapolis 500 in Speedway, Indiana.
+On May 7, 2009, he served as the honorary starter and waved the green flag for the starting round of qualifying at the Indianapolis 500 in Speedway, Indiana.